 Day 3: Cultural Experience at Boomu Women’s Group

 Today after our breakfast, we will receive briefing from Edna the proprietor of Boomu women’s group on the activities for the day.
-Some of the activities include, the scenic village tour tells everyday rural life.
-Your guide will show you various crops that will end in a visit to the village blacksmith.
-Storytellers share tales about customs and the local way of life.
+Some of the activities include, the scenic village tour which tells of the everyday rural life.
+Together with other women, they will show you various crops and give you an experience in the garden and later a visit to the village blacksmith.
+You will later return to Boomu for lunch but you have an option of eating in a home where you will enjoy storytellers share tales about customs and the local way of life.
 Depending on interests and time a visit to the nursery school, a cooking demonstration or a basket weaving class will be arranged on request.

 After an early breakfast go for a game drive on the northern bank of the Nile, the animals to look out for include; Giraffes, Elephants, the elusive leopard, Spotted Hyena, cape buffaloes, Jacksons hartebeest, water bucks, Oribis, buffaloes, Uganda Kob, Lions and an amazing arena of bird species.

 In the afternoon, the safari will continue on river Nile with a boat ride for game viewing at close quarters as they come to water and also for those based in the water or at the shores of the river.
 We are likely to see several animals as they come to the Nile to quench their thirst and the residents like Hippos and crocodiles.
 There is also an amazing array of water birds for those interested in the bird life.

 Day 5: Transfer to Hoima – Bunyoro Kingdom Tour